Romfos/AutoTests.Framework/README.md

 # How to make browser window visible
 By default browser will run in headless mode.

-If you need to change this behaviour just add BeforeTestRun hook inside your test app and ovveride BrowserTypeLaunchOptions like this:
+If you need to change this behaviour just add BeforeTestRun hook inside your test app and override BrowserTypeLaunchOptions like this:
 ```csharp
 [Binding]
 internal sealed class SpecflowHooks